Human Services Addiction Studies

 Approximately two years.

-Please refer to College Catalog for program courses information.
+Please refer to College Catalog for program course information.

 Can I take the Fieldwork courses at the same time in one semester?